team23/fabdeploit/docs/ref/git.rst

     commit yourself, if None the commit created by create_release_commit() will be used.
 This must be run to apply all changes on the server.

+webserver_harden_remote_git()
+    (Should be run after push)

+    Tries to disable access to the .git folder for common configuration.
+This is currently done by writing a .htaccess (for Apache) and setting permissions to rwx------ (700) so no other user is allowed to access to directory.

+    **Note**: *You should never push directly into the document root!* It is always better to have the document root being a sub-folder in your git repository for multiple good reasons (for example as "htdocs").
+Anyways there are situations where you cannot ensure such a sane setup.
+This method helps you not shooting yourself in the food.
+Please make sure it works for your setup, for example by browsing to www.your-domain.com/.git/config, you should get "access denied".

 Example Workflow
 ----------------